zeroincombenze/tools/wok_code/wok_code/egg-info/usage_arcangelo.rst

 Every rule is list of following format:

-    EREGEX, (ACTION, PARAMETERS), ...
+    PYEREX, (ACTION, PARAMETERS), ...

     where

-    * EREGEX is an enhanced regular expression for applying the rule
+    * PYEREX is (python expression + enhanced regular expression) for applying the rule
-    * ACTION is the action to apply on current line (if EREX is matched)
+    * ACTION is the action to apply on current item (if PYEREX is matched)
-    * PARAMETERS are the values supplied to action
+    * PARAMETERS are the values supplying to action

-The list/tuple (ACTION, PARAMETERS) can be repeated more than once
+The list/tuple (ACTION, PARAMETERS) can be repeated more than once under PYEREX

-**EREGEX is an enhanced regular expression**; the format are
+**PYEREX is (python expression + enhanced regular expression)** is a set of 3 distinct expressions, which are:

+    #.
+Python expression (in order to apply eregex): enclosed by double braces
+    #.
+Status eregex match (in order to apply eregex): enclosed by parens
+    #.
+Applicable eregex to match item

+    ACTION is applied if (python expression AND status eregex AND applicable eregex);
+    the undeclared python expression or undeclared status eregx returns always true.

+    eregex is a regular expression (python re) that may be negative if it starts with !
+    (exclamation mark)

+    Examples:

 .. $include rules_usage_arcangelo.csv

-    Examples:

     * !(import xyz)import -> Rules is applied if matches the statemente "import" but not "import zyz"
     * \{\{self.to_major_version>10\}\}import something -> If target Odoo version is >10.0 matches statement "import something", otherwise ignore rule